aposin/LicenseScout/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: 'Status: Pending, Type: Feature'
+labels: 'Prio: Triage, Status: Pending, Type: Feature'
 assignees: ''

 ---